Wiz-IO/pravetz-8mz/README.md

 Below ( for now ) I will write in Bulgarian<br>
 The project is aimed at Bulgarian fans and dinosaurs in embedded electronics<br>
 For everyone else - the example is a demo of:<br>
-* Microchip PIC32 and PlatformIO, I hope you find interesting things for you<br>
+* Microchip PIC32 and PlatformIO ...
+I hope you find interesting things for you<br>

 ![image](https://www.pravetz.info/images/pravetz/photo-pravetz-8m-1.jpg)